The natural path

-If you or your child has attention deficit hyperactivity disorder (ADHD), you’ll want to use every possible tool at your disposal for easing symptoms.
+If you or your child has attention deficit hyperactivity disorder (ADHD), you know how important it is to manage ADHD symptoms.

 ADHD can make it hard to concentrate, and control behavior and emotions.
 To help treat ADHD, your doctor may recommend medications, counseling, behavioral changes, or other strategies.
 Some people also believe that certain natural remedies can help relieve symptoms of ADHD.
 Some of these remedies have been supported by research, while others lack scientific backing.

 Fatty acids are essential to your brain health.
 People with ADHD tend to have lower levels of docosahexaenoic acid (DHA) than other people.
 This is a type of type of omega-3 fatty acid.
 According to the